Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 ### Adherence to Cloud Resource Management

- You need to demonstrate that you are able to skillfully manage your cloud resources and work within allocated budget to your Azure subscription for this course  At the end of semester, your professor will assess your adherence to Cloud Resource Management and decide on granting the 10% of your total mark allocating to this assessment  This is a binary assessment, which means you either get a full mark or zero  Follow below to receive a full mark:
+1. You need to demonstrate that you are able to skillfully manage your cloud resources and work within allocated budget to your Azure subscription for this course.
+2. At the end of semester, your professor will assess your adherence to Cloud Resource
+3. Management and decide on granting the 10% of your total mark allocating to this assessment.
+4. This is a binary assessment, which means you either get a full mark or zero.
+5. Follow below to receive a full mark:
- Do not use the environment assigned to you for this course for any other course or any other purposes  Safeguard your 2FA device, loss of your device will result in losing your 10%  Complete all Cloud related course work within the $100 credit given to you, you will need to constantly monitor your cost analysis and follow policy settings  Do not delete or modify the default setting
+   - Do not use the environment assigned to you for this course for any other course or any other purposes
+   - Safeguard your 2FA device, loss of your device will result in losing your 10%
+   - Complete all Cloud related course work within the $100 credit given to you, you will need to constantly monitor your cost analysis and follow policy settings
+   - Do not delete or modify the default setting

 ### Bonus Marks